 Within certain limits, banks with 'Authorised Dealer' status are empowered to conduct foreign currency transactions with residents of The Bahamas; while banks and trust companies designated as 'Authorised Agents' are permitted to act as depositories for foreign securities of residents and to conduct certain transactions in securities in respect of non-resident companies under their management.

-Foreign exchange transactions that fall outside the authority of the Authorised Dealers and Agents must be referred to the Central Bank, and can be dealt with either at the Exchange Control Counter by the completion and approval of forms, or through correspondence.
-These applications include loans, dividends, profits, capital repatriation, foreign currency accounts (Guidelines for Opening and Classification of Accounts), Exchange Control designations, emigration facilities, issue and transfer of shares, travel, import and sundry payment facilities exceeding the Authorised Dealer limits, gift remittances, and investment currency transactions (e.g. purchase of real estate abroad, or purchase of shares of a foreign entity).
-Personal Allowance Cards used for gifts and credit card payments are dealt with at the Exchange Control Counter of the Central Bank, the area of the Bank with which the public is most familiar.
+Foreign exchange transactions that fall outside the authority of the Authorised Dealers and Agents must be referred to the Central Bank, and can be dealt with either by the completion and approval of forms (available online) or through electronic correspondence to the Central Bank (email address: [email protected]).
+These applications include loans, dividends, profits, capital repatriation, foreign currency accounts (Guidelines for Opening and Classification of Accounts), Exchange Control designations, emigration facilities, share transactions, travel, import and sundry payment facilities exceeding the Authorised Dealer limits, gift remittances, and investment currency transactions (e.g. purchase of real estate abroad, or purchase of shares of a foreign entity).
+The removal of the Exchange Control Counter at the Central Bank, and the elimination of Personal Allowance Cards (commonly referred to as “Dollar Cards”) were a part of exchange control liberalisation measures implemented over the years.